So, You Tried Acupuncture Once And It Didn’t Work.

 I'd like to offer a reframe that might change how you understand this medicine and what it can actually do for you.

-The truth is: one session of acupuncture is not a fair trial.
-And expecting it to be is a little like going to the gym and expecting 6-pack abs after one workout.
+The truth is: one session of acupuncture fails to constitute a fair trial.
+And expecting it to be a fair trial resembles going to the gym and expecting 6-pack abs after one workout.

-Acupuncture is not a magic trick.
-It’s a process.
+Acupuncture operates as a process.
 And like all meaningful processes, it asks something of you: time, patience, and the willingness to show up.

 The Question Worth Asking First